csof3cen/csof3cen/README.md

 ## A little about me

-Self-taught computer enthusiast for more than 4 years, I specialized in full-stack web and mobile development and in UX/UI Design.
+Self-taught computer enthusiast for more than 4 years, from the age of 13, I specialized in full-stack web and mobile development and in UX/UI Design.
 I also works in Digital Marketing, Penetration Testing... and a lot of other things.
 Very enthusiastic about sharing and acquiring knowledge, I have a blog as well as a YouTube channel where I introduce others to code, design and other various notions...
 Currently, it make beautiful mobile apps using Flutter, a Google SDK for cross-platform development.

 <br/>